probablynothoangf/Biftch/README.md

 so, stay tuned :)

+## Features

+* Creating beautiful system information in a matter of seconds

+* Pretty much customizable

 ## Installation

+### Method 1: Installation script (comming soon)

-### Method 1: Manually (the only way apparently :) )
+### Method 2: Manually (the only way apparently :) )

-Make sure you have `python3` installed (>= 3.11)
+* Make sure you have `python3` installed (>= 3.11)

-Clone the repository (e.g using `git clone https://github.com/probablynothoangf/Biftch.git`)
+* Clone the repository (e.g using `git clone https://github.com/probablynothoangf/Biftch.git`)

-Go to `Biftch/biftch-git`, and place the file `/bin/biftch` to `$HOME/bin/biftch` (create it if it doesn't exist)
+* Go to `Biftch/biftch-git`, and place the file `/bin/biftch` to `$HOME/bin/biftch` (create it if it doesn't exist)

-Now run `sudo ln -s $HOME/bin/biftch/biftch /usr/local/bin`
+* Now run `sudo ln -s $HOME/bin/biftch/biftch /usr/local/bin`

 The program should work now (try `biftch --help` or `biftch --version`).

-To make the program actually work (like displaying things), run `biftch --makeconfigpath /path/to/config_folder/` (e.g `biftch --makeconfigpath /home/probablynothoangf/.config`), this is required because the program needs to know where to load the config file
+* To make the program actually work (like displaying things), run `biftch --makeconfigpath /path/to/config_folder/` (e.g `biftch --makeconfigpath /home/probablynothoangf/.config`), this is required because the program needs to know where to load the config file

-Now find the configs file (I stored the default config in `Biftch/biftch-bin/config`) and copy all of it's contents into the config folder you've just use in `--makeconfigpath`
+* Now find the configs file (I stored the default config in `Biftch/biftch-bin/config`) and copy all of it's contents into the config folder you've just use in `--makeconfigpath`

 Example file structure after the installation